-The collection fund forecast was finalised as part of the NNDR1 process and a projected deficit for the Council is estimated at £0.4m for 2024/25, this will be repaid to the Collection Fund as part of the 2025/26 budget.
-Fluctuations in business rates are managed through the Business Rates Reserve where funds are available, in line with the reserve forecasts this deficit will be funded in such a manner.
+The collection fund forecast will be finalised during January as part of the NNDR1 process and a projected deficit for the Council is estimated at £2.0m for 2024/25 and this will be repaid to the Collection Fund as part of the 2025/26 budget.
+Fluctuations in business rates are managed through the Business Rates Reserve where funds are available.